Motor Vehicle & Parking Regulations

-All vehicles are required to park within lined parking spaces.
-All student parking spaces are lined but not marked as reserved.
+All vehicles must be parked in a lined parking space.
+Student parking spaces are lined but not marked as reserved.
 Faculty/Staff parking areas are off limits to students Monday–Friday, 8 a.m.–3 p.m.
-Students are free to use the Faculty/Staff spaces before 8:00 am and after 3:00 pm on scheduled class days and all day on weekends and holidays.
+Students are free to use the Faculty/Staff spaces before 8 a.m. and after 3 p.m. and all day on weekends and holidays.
 This does not include the Faculty/Staff spaces behind Health Services, which are off limits at all times to anyone other than Health Services staff members.
 There is no student parking near academic buildings on campus or in the loading dock area behind Hodson Hall.

-The lack of a convenient parking space is NOT a valid excuse for violating parking regulations.
+The lack of a convenient parking space is NOT an excuse for violating parking regulations.
 Vehicles are considered parked when left unattended, with or without flashers on.
-If a registered vehicle is loaned to another person and a traffic citation is issued, the registered owner is responsible for payment.
+If a registered vehicle is loaned to another person and a traffic citation is issued, the registered owner is responsible for the payment.

-Any students exchanging their Washington College registration permits are subject to having their on-campus parking privileges suspended.
+Permits are not transferable.
+Any student exchanging their Washington College registration permit is subject to having their on-campus parking privileges suspended.

-Off-campus students using their vehicles to drive to campus must register with Public Safety and obtain a WC parking permit in order to secure campus parking privileges.
+Off-campus students who drive to campus must register with Public Safety and obtain a WC parking permit in order to secure campus parking privileges.
 Registration is done online at www.permitsales.net/wc.
 Once registered, off-campus students can park in student/open spaces.
 Students are responsible for abiding by all local statutes regarding off-campus parking.